MDOT Federal Discretionary Grants

 *MDOT Mode: The Secretary’s Office (TSO), Maryland Aviation Administration (MAA), Maryland Port Administration (MPA), Maryland Transit Administration (MTA), Motor Vehicle Administration (MVA), State Highway Administration (SHA), Maryland Transportation Authority (MDTA)

-MDOT Coalition Pending Applications
+MDOT Coalition Awarded Applications

 Project Name